 A close relative of onions and garlic, leeks have a mild onion-like flavor that works well in soups and a variety of other dishes.
 Leeks have been documented in ancient Egypt and Mesopotamia.
 They are also a very hardy plant and easy to cultivate.

-Leeks contain a considerable amount vitamin A. A serving of leeks contains roughly 65% for women and 50% for men of the daily recommended allowance of vitamin A. Vitamin A is necessary for healthy blood cell development.
+Leeks contain a considerable amount of vitamin A. A serving of leeks contains roughly 65% for women and 50% for men of the daily recommended allowance of vitamin A. Vitamin A is necessary for healthy blood cell development.
 Vitamin A also aids in the growth of new red blood cells and white blood cells and is known to help your retinas function under low light conditions.

 As mentioned earlier, leeks belong to the allium family and are known to contain compounds that have been known to fight stomach and colorectal cancer.
 Researchers have found that allyl factors which are in leeks can inhibit these cancers.
-Studies are currently being done and promising results have shown that allyl factors may help to prevent breast, colon, lung and esophageal cancer.
+Studies are currently being done, and promising results have shown that allyl factors may help to prevent breast, colon, lung, and esophageal cancer.